afullerhouseatlantic/website/recommendations/entry-machines.md

 - other cons minus 3-way valve apply here as well

 ### **Breville Infuser** ([$599](https://www.amazon.com/Breville-BES840XL-Infuser-Espresso-Machine/dp/B0089SSOR6))
 > Generally the best value Breville, if you're focused on espresso quality and steam takes a back seat.
+Uses a  thermocoil instead of a thermojet.

 #### Pros:
 - Works decently out of the box
 - PID Controlled temp (5 settings at 2F increments, 196-204F) and fairly stable